integrated suite of web applications, 12 months

 This project had several unique challenges.
 The domain dealt with complex manufacturing processes, with a lot of jargon that didn't make sense to end users.
 Our solutions had to simplify the process enough for non-English speaking users with little computer skills, but also be robust and flexible enough to work with the existing platform in multiple locations across the country.

 We were fortunate to have direct access to our users during discovery and throughout the design process.
 This allowed us to create concrete role-based personas backed up by data and direct observations.
-Our two primary personas are shown below:

 To consolidate the vast array of apps we focused on the main tasks that drive the manufacturing process.
 The result was a set of 6 core apps to cover the most critical production needs.
 The design effort was a collaborative process between myself and a Principal of ZenXD.
 I was primarily responsible for the Scheduler, Press Schedule, Line Control, and Station Configuration apps, as well as suite navigation patterns.